-The scientific evidence shows that at this stage of the emergency, the spread of the virus is spiraling out of control.
+The scientific evidence shows that at this stage of the emergency, the spread of the virus may spiral out of control.
 It is essential to slow virus transmission as much as possible to protect the most vulnerable and to prevent the health care system from being overwhelmed, while also allowing access to basic life necessities.
-One proven way to slow the transmission is to limit interactions among people to the greatest extent practicable.
-This Order helps preserve critical and dwindling healthcare capacity in the City while allowing essential community activity and functions to continue.
+One proven way to slow the transmission is to limit interactions among people.
+This Order helps preserve critical and dwindling healthcare capacity in the City while allowing essential and relatively safe business and community activities and functions to continue.

-This Order is also issued in light of the fact that as of September 21, 2020, the City has had 10,338 (of the State's 11459) confirmed positive COVID-19 cases; 650 (of the State's 735) related hospitalizations; 95 (of the State's 120) related deaths; and the City must now begin its recovery from the recent resurgence of COVID-19 and the resulting Second Stay at Home Order.
+This Order is also issued in light of the fact that as of October 19, 2020, the City has averaged 73 new COVID-19 cases per day with a 2.6% positivity rate of COVID-19 tests performed over the last seven (7) days.
+Since the beginning of the pandemic, the City has had 14,431 confirmed positive COVID-19 cases; 1069 related hospitalizations; 173 related deaths; and the City must continue its recovery from the recent resurgence of COVID-19 and the resulting Second Stay at Home Order.